Moc/oweme/README.md

 # Owe Me!  #
 Owe Me! is an e107 plugin that provides an overview of that what people owe you.
 You can create entries and include date, category, amount, description, debtor and the status of the entry.

 Also, one is able to manage categories, debtors and statuses from the admin area.

 This plugin is coded using e107 which includes **bootstrap and jquery standards**.
+It's secondary purpose is to provide an example of a properly coded plugin for e107 v2, making use of all its new features and possibilities.

 ## Requirements ##
 * e107 v2.x